eyantra-iot-platform/embedded-systems-iot-w-mos/connecti_lights/README.md

 ## Overview

 Tap on your lantern and all others will glow to your color wherever they are.
 Meant for teaching MQTT, Cloud RPC and Rule Engine.
+Debugged using logger.

 ## Mongoose OS MQTT Client